minipief/pyva/doc/source/lumped_models.rst

 The lumpedSystems module has only one system implemented, but this is an important one:
 The harmonic oscillator, the mother system of all vibro-acousticians!

-Not really useful in technical application but helpful for understanding damping and resonance effects.
+Not really useful in all technical application but helpful for understanding of damping and resonance effects.
 A simple oscillator is created with::

     import pyva.systems.lumpedSystems as lSys